LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

    // =>
    // There were 1 record(s) found in the People table.
+   //
-   // John Doe
+   //    <br />John Doe

 Using HTML Forms
 ----------------

-The previous two examples show how to specify a hard-coded database action completely within an ``inline`` method.
+The previous two examples show how to specify a hard-coded database action completely within an `inline` method.
 This is an excellent way to embed a database action that will be the same every time a page is loaded, but does not provide any room for visitor interaction.

-A more powerful technique is to use values from an HTML form or URL to allow a site visitor to modify the database action which is performed within the ``inline`` method.
-The following two examples demonstrate two different techniques for doing this using the singular ``web_request->param`` method and the tie-based ``web_request->params`` method.
+A more powerful technique is to use values from an HTML form or URL to allow a site visitor to modify the database action that is performed within the `inline` method.
+The following two examples demonstrate two different techniques for doing this using the singular `web_request->param` method and the tie-based `web_request->params` method.

 Using HTML Form Values Within an Inline with Web_Request->Param